Collateral Damage? Children With a Gay Parent Speak Out

 Jesus is our guide in all things.
 In the Scriptures, we find he rarely spoke harshly to anyone.
 However, He reserved some of his harder sayings for those who would harm a child.

 Jesus was also one who forgave, and continues to do so today.
-His nature and interaction with us is redemptive.
+His nature and nurture and interaction with us is redemptive.
 In any circumstance where we have failed to attend to modesty, misused language or humor, or exploded our anger, we can begin again with our hope in Christ’s atonement.

 Admittedly, change takes time.
 Many of the problems addressed in this article have been occurring in our families for generations.
 If so, it will be important to not only prioritize the acquisition of new parenting skills, but the exploration of our hidden issues that lay beneath the tip of the iceberg.